NucleusEngineering/hack-your-pipe/02_activate/22_solution/README.md

 To include real time inference in your pipeline you have to update the Cloud Run processing service.
 That means you need build and deploy a new container version to your service.
+Don't forget to update the `inf_processing_service/config.py`.

 Build the new container.